 After four days in that hospital’s NICU, the staff told the family they had done everything they could.
-Mila would be flown to Children’s National Health System, which has a more extensive array of specialists.
+Mila would be flown to Children’s National Hospital, which has a more extensive array of specialists.
 At Children’s National, Mila underwent examination, diagnostic imaging and genetic testing that revealed a number of health concerns and two diagnoses: Congenital central hypoventilation syndrome (CCHS) and Hirschsprung disease.

 CCHS disrupts breathing, making breaths become so shallow that oxygen levels run perilously low and carbon dioxide levels soar too high.
 The autonomic nervous system is like the body’s own autopilot, ensuring essential tasks like breathing occur automatically so babies, infants and children do not need to remember to breathe in and breathe out.
 CCHS interferes with those involuntary body processes.

 With CCHS, the PHOX2B gene is missing information.
 This gene provides instructions to proteins that promote nerve cell formation.